-The DAC2904 features a power-down function which can be used to reduce the total supply current to less than 6mA over the specified supply range of 3.0V to 5.5V.
-Applying a logic high to the PD pin will initiate the power-down mode, while a logic low enables normal operation.
-When left unconnected, an internal active pulldown circuit will enable the normal operation of the converter.
+The DAC2902 features a power-down function that can be used to reduce the total supply current to less than 6mA.
+Applying a logic HIGH to the PD pin will initiate the power-down mode, while a logic LOW enables normal operation.
+When left unconnected, an internal active pull-down circuit will enable the normal operation of the converter.

-Figure 28.
-External Reference Configuration
+FIGURE 11.
+External Reference Configuration.

-GROUNDING, DECOUPLING AND LAYOUT INFORMATION
+GROUNDING, DECOUPLING, AND LAYOUT INFORMATION

-Proper grounding and bypassing, short lead lengths, and the use of ground planes are particularly important for high-frequency designs.
-Multilayer printed circuit boards (PCBs) are recommended for best performance because they offer distinct advantages such as minimization of ground impedance, separation of signal layers by ground layers, etc.
+Proper grounding and bypassing, short lead length, and the use of ground planes are particularly important for high-frequency designs.
+Multilayer PCBs are recommended for best performance since they offer distinct advantages such as minimization of ground impedance, separation of signal layers by ground layers, etc.

-The DAC2904 uses separate pins for its analog and digital supply and ground connections. placement of the decoupling capacitor should be such that the analog supply (+VA) is bypassed to the analog ground (AGND), and the digital supply bypassed to the digital ground (DGND).
-In most cases 0.1μF ceramic chip capacitors at each supply pin are adequate to provide a low impedance decoupling path.
-Keep in mind that the effectiveness of these capacitors largely depends on the proximity to the individual supply and ground pins.
+The DAC2902 uses separate pins for its analog and digital supply and ground connections.
+The placement of the decoupling capacitor should be such that the analog supply (+V_A) is bypassed to the analog ground (AGND), and the digital supply bypassed to the digital ground (DGND).
+In most cases $0.1\mu F$ ceramic chip capacitors at each supply pin are adequate to provide a low impedance decoupling path.
+Keep in mind that their effectiveness largely depends on the proximity to the individual supply and ground pins.
 Therefore, they should be located as close as physically possible to those device leads.
-Whenever possible, the capacitors should be located immediately under each pair of supply/ground pins on the reverse side of the PCB.
+Whenever possible, the capacitors should be located immediately under each pair of supply/ground pins on the reverse side of the pc board.
 This layout approach will minimize the parasitic inductance of component leads and PCB runs.